-Even though 18.7 percent sounds like a small number of phones with Android 6.0 onboard, it actually accounts for a lot of phones, especially considering there have been well over 1.4 billion Android devices activated since September 2015.
-It’s an improvement, but the numbers continue to highlight one of Android’s biggest problems: fragmentation.
-Google issues monthly security updates and rolls out version updates to all of its supported Nexus and Android One devices, but it’s not always released in a timely manner by manufacturers and carriers.
+Although Nougat’s 29 percent market share may sound like a small percentage, it accounts for a lot of phones, especially considering there have been more than 1.4 billion Android devices activated since September 2015.
+But it nevertheless highlights one of Android’s biggest problems: Fragmentation.
+Google issues monthly security updates and rolls out version updates to all of its supported Pixel, Nexus, and Android One devices, but these are not always released in a timely manner by manufacturers and carriers for other devices.

 *The data above is from Google.
-It was collected during a 7-day period ending on September 5, 2016.
+It was collected during a seven-day period ending on September 28, 2018.
 Any versions with less than 0.1 percent distribution are not shown.